Texas Historical Commission: Historical Markers

 As of 2007, there are over 13,000 Official Texas Historical Markers placed throughout the state.
 Texas has the most prolific state historical marker program in the United States.

-One of the devotees of the expanded historical marker program was Rupert N. Richardson, the Texas historian who served as a THC member from 1953–1967 and was from 1943-1953 the president of Hardin-Simmons University in Abilene.

-The Historical Markers have been manufactured by The Southwell Company, located in San Antonio, Texas.
-In 1936 the company was awarded the contract to manufacture all of the bronze historical markers for the Texas Centennial.
-Since then thousands of cast aluminum historical markers have been provided for the State of Texas.
-In 1976, the company was selected to manufacture all of the historical markers for the Bicentennial.

 Recorded Texas Historic Landmark

 Recorded Texas Historic Landmark is the highest designation given by the Texas Historic Commission for significant structures in Texas.

 State Antiquities Landmark

 The THC may designate certain locations as State Antiquities Landmarks provided that they are not located on federal lands.
 These locations may fall into one of two categories: